-\paragraph{MTL can successfully transfer robustness} To demonstrate that MTL can in principle transfer robustness properties without showing distorted images in training, we generated neural responses from our Oracle model for all images of the \textit{clean} TIN dataset by freezing the Oracle model and training a Gaussian readout on top of layer \texttt{conv-3-1} for 10 epochs to predict V1 data.
-Then, we trained a model on the resulting neural responses alongside clean image classification using MTL.
-We call this model \emph{MTL-Oracle}.
-Comparing the robustness of this model on TIN-TC to the robustness of the single-task \emph{Baseline} model trained on clean TIN only, we saw clear signs of successful transfer (Fig.~\ref{robustness_curves} and Fig.~\ref{correlation}A,B) although the MTL network has never seen the image distortions of TIN-TC.
-In fact, the MTL-Oracle performed close to the Oracle model in most cases.
+Comparing the robustness of the MTL-Oracle model on TIN-TC to the robustness of the single-task \emph{Baseline} model trained on clean TIN only, we saw clear signs of successful transfer (Fig.~\ref{robustness_curves} and Fig.~\ref{correlation}A,B) although the MTL network has never seen the image distortions of TIN-TC.
+In fact, the MTL-Oracle performed close to the Oracle in most cases.

 \paragraph{Co-training with monkey V1 increases robustness.} The results of MTL-Oracle show that MTL with neural responses from a robust network in response to undistorted images successfully transfers robustness properties.
-For our main experiment, we trained MTL with the neural responses generated from the single task predictive monkey V1 model (see section~\ref{sec2}), and refer to it as \emph{MTL-Monkey}.
-This model has never seen distorted images at any point.
-We call the corresponding control model trained on the same neural data but with shuffled responses across images for all neurons \emph{MTL-Shuffled}.
-Similar to the MTL-Oracle model, MTL-Monkey generalized better to the TIN-TC image distortions than the Baseline model, although it has not seen distorted images at any stage during the training process.
+Furthermore, MTL-Monkey generalized better to the TIN-TC image distortions than the Baseline model, similar to MTL-Oracle, despite the fact that MTL-Monkey has not seen distorted images at any stage during the training process.
 We found increased robustness for 9/14 image corruptions.
 This improvement is mainly observed across 3 groups of distortions: \emph{Noise}, \emph{Blur} and \emph{Digital} (Fig.~\ref{correlation}A), whereas MTL-Monkey did not exceed the Baseline performance for the \emph{Weather} group.
-The shuffled control did not provide any benefits (Fig.~\ref{robustness_curves} and Fig.~\ref{correlation}A,B), indicating that the improved robustness of our monkey network is due to learning on real neural data.
+The shuffled control did not provide any benefits (Fig.~\ref{robustness_curves} and Fig.~\ref{correlation}A,B), suggesting that the improved robustness of our monkey network is, in fact, due to the original neural data.